claucuellar/Find-TFBS/README.md

 The second script (`TFBS_analysis.py`) takes the output file from the first script and runs an analysis of the results.
 First it finds the DNA sequences that did not have any TFBS.
 Then it finds the top 10 most common TFBSs found in all the sequences from the fasta file.
 The results are returned in the terminal.

-Test are also provided for each script.
+Tests are also provided for each script.

 ## Installation
 ### Prerequisites